panoptes/panoptes-network/README.md

 For the individual services the work is usually constrained to a single service/folder within this repository and the changes can be published according to the [Deploying services](#deploying-services) section above.

-For instructions on working with the Data Explorer, see the [Development section](data-explorer#data-explorer/README.md) of the README.

 ### Setup

 You must first have an environment that has the approriate software installed.